bokub/vanity-eth/README.md

 Once an address is found, you can reveal the private key, or click the 'save' button to download a password-encrypted keystore file.

-You can increase the number of working threads to reach higher speeds, or decrease it if you computer struggles.
+You can increase the number of working threads to reach higher speeds, or decrease it if your computer struggles.

 ## Security